OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Limited Magic Immunity***.
 The rakshasa can't be affected or detected by spells of 6th level or lower unless it wishes to be.
 It has advantage on saving throws against all other spells and magical effects.

 ***Innate Spellcasting***.
 The rakshasa's innate spellcasting ability is Charisma (spell save DC 18, +10 to hit with spell attacks).
-The rakshasa can innately cast the following spells, requiring no material components:
+The rakshasa can innately cast the following spells, requiring no material **Components:**

-At will: *detect thoughts, disguise self, mage hand, minor illusion*
+At will: detect thoughts, disguise self, mage hand, minor illusion

-3/day each: *charm person, detect magic, invisibility, major image, suggestion*
+3/day each: charm person, detect magic, invisibility, major image, suggestion

-1/day each: *dominate person, fly, plane shift, true seeing*
+1/day each: dominate person, fly, plane shift, true seeing

 ###### Actions